 Teachers and peers help students through a process of self-reflection and discussion about a significant event – a turning point – in their lives.
 Students then write an essay about that event to relate its significance to their present situation – and to their future.
 They are then encouraged to submit their essays for formal evaluation, recognition, and publication in an annual anthology.
-Those chosen for publication receive cash prizes, engraved plaques, a copy of the anthology, and are invited to recognition events in their area.
+Those chosen for publication receive an engraved plaques, a copy of the anthology, and are invited to recognition events in their area.

 What are the criteria for the submission of Student Essays?

 Students currently in Grades 6-12 whose teachers have registered for the program are eligible to submit essays in consultation with their teacher.
 It is suggested that student essays be assessed/evaluated in the classroom as part of the Language (English/French/ESL/ELD) program.

 - Essays must be authentic (true story)